 The flu shot is safe, and you cannot get the flu from the flu shot.
 Most people have little or no reaction to the flu shot and the most common side effect is some discomfort in your arm hours after receiving the vaccination, including soreness, redness and/or swelling.
 A sore arm is much better than catching the actual influenza virus—which can knock you out for days or weeks with high fever, cough and muscle aches—but why do some people experience this particular side effect of the flu shot?

 When you receive a flu vaccination, your body is being introduced to antigens.
-Our bodies begin producing antibodies that provide protection against infection with the virus strains in the vaccine.
+Our bodies begin producing antibodies that provide protection against the virus strains in the vaccine.
 The influenza vaccine contains an inactivated virus, which is a "dead" virus designed to look like the actual influenza virus.
 Even though these viruses cannot make you sick, your immune system detects the virus as a threat and begins to fight it.
 "The reason why your arm specifically is sore is that your immune system is giving you a robust response to the flu vaccination," says Dr. Juanita Mora, American Lung Association volunteer spokesperson and allergist/immunologist.

 How can I alleviate my arm pain?

 Swelling, redness and soreness are common after the flu shot and can last 24-48 hours.
 "If you always experience soreness or swelling after a flu vaccination, take an ibuprofen about 2 hours prior to vaccination," suggests Dr. Mora.
 "You can also try icing the injection site to reduce redness and swelling and taking another dose of ibuprofen to ease any soreness or swelling."

 What arm should I get my flu shot in?

 Dr. Mora recommends getting the flu shot in the arm you use the least.
 "That way if you are writing or doing day-to-day activities, you're not aggravating the muscle even more," she says.